AnalyticsAutomated/CommandRunner/README.rst

     r.tidy()
     print(r.output_data)

-Following the interpolation rules, although DRMAA functions differently you can think of this as effectively run the following command
+Although DRMAA functions differently you can think of this as effectively run the following command (after following the interpolation rules)

    ls -file out.file > std.out